luxgile/honey_lang/README.md

 <br/>

 > [!WARNING]
 The language is very much still work in progress.
-While a good amount of features are already working, there are a lot of edge cases that are not handled properly, safety checks that are not implemented and a lack of compiler error printing, so working with Honey at the moment can be very frustrating.
+While a good amount of features are already working, expect bugs, a lot of edge cases that are not handled properly and safety checks that are not yet implemented.
+Working with Honey at the moment can be very frustrating.
 Use at your own risk!

 ## A taste of Honey
 **Hello world**